tossenxD/dotfiles/README.md

 **Commandline utilities:** *mlocate, man-db, man-pages, ranger*.
 A file-explorer, locate-function and manuals.

-**Graphical utilities:** *nitrogen, firefox, nautilus, screengrab, zathura*.
+**Graphical utilities:** *nitrogen, firefox, nautilus, screengrab, zathura, zathura-pdf-poppler*.
 Wallpaper setter, browser, file-explorer, screenshot utility and pdf-viewer.

 **Package managers:** *yay, python-pip*.
 And AUR helper and python package installer.
 Both are used for installing other packages.